zhangzhics/CITS5503_Sem2/assignments.md

 [7.0] [10 points] What is CLI and Boto?
 What are advantages of using CLI?
 How does Boto function helps in AWS operation?

+## Week 3:
+[8.0] [10 points] Describe what virtualisation is and describe the characteristic attributes of the different types of virtualisation (Language, Operating System and Hardware).

+[9.0] [10 points] Describe what containers are with reference to Docker and discuss their similarities and differences from operating system virtualisation perspective as provided by VirtualBox.
+[10.0] [10 points] There was an evolution of operating system during the half century from 1960 to 2010.
+Identify the virtualisation milestones in this above evolution and explain them briefly.

+## Week 4:
+[10.0] [5 points] You are asked to store data about music albums in a DynamoDB table.
+For each album, you need to record the title of the album and the artist name.
+Describe the commands you would use to create a table to store such information and write an entry to that table in DynamoDB.

+[11.0] [5 points] Describe how S3 handles consistency of objects and how this approach affects the state of objects when they are read using a GET.

+[12.0] [5 points] What are the core components of DynamoDB

+[13.0] [5 points] When a Bucket is created, AWS allows the specification of a number of features that can be managed.
+What are the key properties and features?
+[14.0] [5 points] We can leave S3 buckets open to public.
+Is this suitable for a specific application?
+Why and why not?
+Justify your answer.